ukpabik/CryptoChat/README.md

 # CryptoChat Web Application

 Welcome to **CryptoChat**!
 This is a real-time cryptocurrency chat application built using modern web technologies.
-The application allows users to communicate in real-time via a chat room, provides live cryptocurrency data, and integrates a generative AI model for answering crypto-related queries.
+The application allows users to get breaking news about cryptocurrency, communicate via a real-time chat room, provide live cryptocurrency data, and integrate a generative AI model for answering crypto-related queries.
 This project is entirely my work, and I welcome any feedback or suggestions for improvement.

 ## Table of Contents